weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 measure, uniformly convergent sequences of bounded functions do satisfy Theo- rem 11.32.

-7. Find a necessary and sufficient condition that f€ Z(«) on [a, b].
+7. Find a necessary and sufficient condition that f \in  Z(«) on [a, b].
 Hint: Consider Example 11.6(b) and Theorem 11.33.

 8. If fe # on [a,b] and if F(x)= [3 f(r) dt, prove that F'(x) = f(x) almost every-